SATORI-R1: Incentivizing Multimodal Reasoning through Explicit Visual Anchoring: Details of the Dataset

 To ensure the quality of the automatically generated captions and bounding-boxes in VQA-Verify, we performed a manual verification on a sampled subset.
 Below we describe the verification procedure and summarize the results.

 We randomly sampled 1,500 instances (12.5\% of the 12,000 total samples) and and conducted a manual review of each.
 During this review, captions were evaluated to ensure they accurately reflected key image content, contained between 10 and 20 words, and were free from spelling or semantic errors; bounding-boxes were verified to tightly enclose the region relevant to the answer, with an Intersection-over-Union (IoU) of at least 0.8 relative to the original automatic annotation; and answers were checked for consistency with both the question and the image.
+Results are shown in Table~\ref{tab:manual-verification}.